National Alzheimer's Project Act

 - Prevent and Effectively Treat Alzheimer's Disease and Related Dementias by 2025.

 - Enhance Care Quality and Efficiency.

 - Expand Supports for People with Alzheimer's Disease and Related Dementias and their Families.

 - Track Progress and Drive Improvement.

-- Immediate actions that the Federal Government has taken and will take;
+- Immediate actions that the Federal Government has taken and that is should take.

-- Actions toward the goals that can be initiated by the Federal Government or its public and private partners in the near term; and
+- Actions toward the goals that can be initiated by the Federal Government or its public and private partners in the near term.

-- Longer-range activities that will require numerous actions by federal and non-federal partners to achieve.
+- Longer-range activities that would require numerous actions by federal and non-federal partners to achieve.

-The National Plan was never designed to be a "Federal Plan".
-The 2017 Plan Update includes a number of activities and projects submitted by non-federal partners.
-These items have been organized according to the Goals and Strategies in the Plan.
-Active engagement of public and private sector stakeholders is critical to achieving these national goals.
-In the case of many of the long-range activities, the path forward will be contingent upon resources, scientific progress, and focused collaborations across many partners.
-Over time, HHS will work with the Advisory Council and stakeholders to incorporate and update additional transformative actions.
+This is a National Plan, and active engagement of public and private sector stakeholders is needed to achieve the goals.
+In the case of many of the activities, the path forward will be contingent on resources, scientific progress, and focused collaborations across many partners.
+Over time, HHS will work with the Advisory Council and stakeholders to incorporate additional transformative actions.

 Unlike the National Plan updates of the previous 2 years, this Update does not include the recommendations made in 2018 by the Advisory Council.
 Because the recommendations were not available in their final form at the time of publishing this Update, they will be responded to in the course of the upcoming year via Advisory Council meetings.
 Fulfilling the recommendations is contingent on limitations on legislative authority, resources, and data among the federal agencies and the Federal Government.
 The recommendations can be found on the NAPA website once they are completed.